-0:01:21.6 Brian Martucci: I’ve had so many people, countless, where they’ve used my services on the front end of a transaction, they get educated, they get pre-approved, they make it off, or they’re using my pre-approval letter, I’m answering questions on weekends and evenings, the listing agent loves me, and your mortgage lender has to sound mortgage articulate and excellent and experience and instill confidence in your financing and your deal.
-I help get the offer accepted, and then at that point, after what could be months or much longer of free work and education, then somebody decides it’s time to rate shop, we’re really rate shopping.
 Price discovery, that’s a good way to call it.
-It really should happen earlier in the process, don’t use people for services and education and free stuff to then shop price, I think that should happen earlier.
-Another thing that’s confusing about price, people will look at a loan estimate from me, a loan estimate from another lender, and they see, oh, their cash to close is lower, but the rates are the same.
-I’m gonna go with them.
-When in fact, what was likely to have happened is that the other lender may have and not saying that they meant to do it or not, who knows?
-Low balled, some of the fees that are out of our control, lenders, we don’t control title costs, we don’t know upfront what’s the exact amount of the property tax escrow going to be, this is a lot of things that we’re just strictly ball parking.
+It really should happen earlier in the process.
+Don’t use people for services and education and free stuff to then shop price.
+I think that should happen earlier.
+Another thing that’s confusing about price.
+People will look at a loan estimate from me, a loan estimate from another lender, and they see their cash to close is lower.
+But the rates are the same.
+I’m going to go with them.
+When in fact, what was likely to have happened is that the other lender may have low balled some of the fees that are out of our control.
+Lenders, we don’t control title costs.
+We don’t know upfront what’s the exact amount of the property tax escrow going to be.
+There are a lot of things that we’re just strictly ball parking.

-0:03:07.9 Brian Martucci: Now, of course, we should know and we’re required to know to the penny our own fees, the lender fees.
-So if someone says your cash to close is $50,000, and I say your cash to close is $52,000, doesn’t mean that they have the better deal, it may just mean that they’ve arbitrarily disclosed, lower some fees that are gonna be what I said they’re gonna be anyway, and at the end of the day, your cash to close, it’s $52,000, then you’ve made a choice of a lender on the wrong basis, or if it could happen vice versa, I say $48,000 for cash to close, somebody else says $50,000, doesn’t mean my deal is better, strictly look at the interest rate, strictly look at the lender fees, everything else is subject to change and is out of the lender’s control.
-So just look at what’s the rate, are there any discount points with the appraisal fee, credit report fee, there’s a couple of tax service fee, processing fee, some people call it a loan origination fee, just look at the very first block and a loan estimate, look at the lender fees and the rate.
+Or if it could happen vice versa.
+I say $48,000 for cash to close, somebody else says $50,000.
+Doesn’t mean my deal is better.
+Strictly look at the interest rate.
+Strictly look at the lender fees.
+Everything else is subject to change and is out of the lender’s control.
+So just look at what’s the rate.
+Are there any discount points?
+What’s the appraisal fee, credit report fee?
+There’s a couple of tax service fee, processing fee, some people call it a loan origination fee.
+Just look at the very first block in a loan estimate.
+Look at the lender fees and the rate.
 That’s all you need to see.
 Everything else is subject to change and can be manipulated to make somebody’s deal look better.

-I just don’t know how you can be sure by strictly shopping price, how you can be sure that you’re gonna get what it is that you need to get, which is get to the closing table.
-Lots of things to talk about when it comes to price, don’t shy away from price, we use a lot of different investors and institutions to go out and find a competitive price.
-We’re certainly in the game of providing a competitive deal, but I also wanna put emphasis on all the other things you need to consider when you’re choosing a service provider, certainly a mortgage lender.
-I hope that helps, let me know if you have any questions related to that or any other topic.
+I just don’t know how you can be sure by strictly shopping price.
+How you can be sure that you’re going to get what it is that you need to get.
+Which is get to the closing table.
+Lots of things to talk about when it comes to price.
+I don’t shy away from price.
+We use a lot of different investors and institutions to go out and find a competitive price.
+We’re certainly in the game of providing a competitive deal.
+But I also want to put emphasis on all the other things you need to consider when you’re choosing a service provider, certainly a mortgage lender.
+I hope that helps.
+Let me know if you have any questions related to that or any other topic.
 Thanks very much.